 How to use Tor

-Previously, using Tor was a bit annoying and required specialized knowledge.
-Now, the Tor Browser project made it as easy as pie.
+Previously, using Tor was a bit annoying and required serious tech knowledge.
+Today, the Tor Browser project makes it as easy as pie.
 Here’s how to use Tor:

 - Wait for the browser to connect to the node network.